rodrigorosalesa/Tennis-Big-Three/README.md

 <br>

-There are four different tennis surfaces in which profesional torunaments are played, Hard, Caly, Grass and Carpet; deppending on the surface the ball will bounce in different speeds and high altering completely how the opponent will fell the coming serve, thus players needs to make adjustements in their game.
+There are four different tennis surfaces in which professional tournaments are played, Hard, Clay, Grass and Carpet; depending on the surface the ball will bounce in different speeds and high altering completely how the opponent will fell the coming serve; thus players need to make adjustments in their game.

-- _Hard Courts_: most common type of surface composed on aspahlt and concrete with a coatin of pait or acrylic on top.
-This type of surfaces have lower energy assumption than clay courts, making the ball move faster.
-This benefits aggresive players that like to play from the baseline.
+- _Hard Courts_: most common type of surface composed on asphalt and concrete with a coating of paint or acrylic on top.
+This type of surface has lower energy assumption than clay courts, making the ball move faster.
+This benefits aggressive players that like to play from the baseline.
 - _Clay courts_: clay courts are made of a coarse mixture made from brick.
 Clay courts is the slowest surface for ball speed, making it easier to return a high speed serve.
-In the countrary if offers high bounce so players that hit with a lot of top-spin are highly favourable; moreover points tend to last longer.
+In the contrary if offers high bounce so players that hit with a lot of topspin are highly favourable; moreover, points tend to last longer.
-- _Grass Courts_: a grass surface consists of short-cut grass on a tighly packed soil, being the less common surface today due to the high cost of maintenance.
-Grass is the fastest surface and also offers the lowest bounce, making rallies short and fast, this type of courts are befeficial to great servers.
+- _Grass Courts_: a grass surface consists of short-cut grass on a tightly packed soil, being the less common surface today due to the high cost of maintenance.
+Grass is the fastest surface and offers the lowest bounce, making rallies short and fast, this type of courts is beneficial to great servers.
 - _Carpet Courts_: also called synthetic, offers all the advantages of a grass court like the high speed and low bounce but with a super low maintenance cost.
-On top of the syntethic fiber sand covers the court to help it decrease the wear over time.
+On top of the synthetic fiber sand covers the court to help it decrease the wear over time.

-Federer is the leader with a probability of winning a point at serve higher regardless of the surface, with the highest probability in grass, where he had the most suscess in his career.

 <img src="images\q5_serve_surface.png" alt="Serve Statistics by surface played" width="700"/>

- Despite serving is the most important shot in tennis, there are other important factors that can alter the outcome of the match, for example the physical conditioin of the player, ground strokes, volleys, mentally sntrenght, etc. To showcase this argument I included the W-L Ratio of their career by surface.
+Despite the serve is the most important shot in tennis, there are other important factors that can alter the outcome of the match, for example the physical condition of the player, ground strokes, volleys, mentally strength, etc. To showcase this argument, I included the W-L Ratio of their career by surface.
 Nadal has a 91.05% W-L ratio on Clay and he posses the longest win streak in a single surface with 81 matches won between 2005 and 2007.
-Djokovik best W-L ratio is on hard courts with 84.71% and Federer on Grass with 87.78%.
+Djokovic best W-L ratio is on hard courts with 84.71% and Federer on Grass with 87.78%.

 <br>